 So, if you attend a belly dance class one night per week, what exercise are you doing the other six nights?

 Of course, your exercise doesn't all have to be belly dancing.
 On some days, you can go for romantic walks with your partner, attend an aerobics class at the gym, walk your dog for an hour, or play catch in the back yard with one of your children.
-Just spend a minimum of 30 minutes (more is better) doing it.
+Just spend a minimum of 30 minutes (more is better) exercising in whatever format you enjoy.

 Type of Belly Dancing Class and Practice

-In some belly dancing classes, you start moving the instant you get in the door and don't stop until the end of the hour.
-In others, you spend a lot of time standing still while you drill finger cymbal rhythms, wait for the teacher to correct other students, listen to explanations, practice isolations, or do stretches at the end of class.
+In some belly dancing classes, you start moving the instant you walk in the door and don't stop until the end of the hour.
+In others, you spend a large amount of time standing still while you drill finger cymbal rhythms, wait for the teacher to correct other students, listen to explanations, practice isolations, or do stretches at the end of class.

-If weight loss is a priority for you, choose a belly dancing teacher or class format that keeps you moving continuously throughout the class time.
+If weight loss is a priority for you, choose a belly dancing teacher or class format that keeps you moving continuously throughout the class period.
 The class will be especially valuable if it involves traveling steps, because moving the large leg muscles burns more calories than moving other, smaller muscles such as those used in head slides.
-The time you spend in class or practicing at home doesn't help much for weight loss if you're standing still for a large part of it.
+The time you spend in class or practicing at home doesn't help much for weight loss if you're standing still for most of it.

-Don't eliminate slow music and finger cymbal practice from your practice time — they're good skills to have, they'll build core strength, they're fun to do, and they'll make you a better dancer.
-But if weight loss is an important goal for you, make sure you devote enough time to dancing aerobic moves to fast music when you practice.
+Don't eliminate slow music and finger cymbal practice from your practice time — they're useful skills to have, they'll build core strength, they're fun to do, and they'll make you a better dancer.
+But if weight loss is an important goal for you, then ensure you devote enough time to dancing aerobic moves to fast music when you practice.
 My advice: spend at least 30 minutes on vigorous dancing to drum solos and fast music, then take however much additional time you wish for slow music and finger cymbal practice.

 PHOTO CREDIT: Photo by PixieVision, Glendale, California.
 The dress goes with Saidi dance, one of the folkloric dance styles provides aerobic exercise.

-Tip: In my "Belly Dance for Exercise classes", for the cardio segment of class I teach folkloric dance styles such as debke, Turkish line dances, Persian Gulf, and Saidi.
+Tip: In my "Belly Dance for Exercise classes", for the cardio segment of class I teach folkloric dance styles such as Lebanese debke, Turkish line dances, Khaliji (Persian Gulf), and Saidi dance styles.
 Why?
 Because: